Homotopies and transcendental extensions in colouring problems: Atanassov Conjecture

-First we need to introduce a new notion.
-We say that two $d$-simplices $\sigma$, $\sigma'$ of $P$ are in the same \emph{strongly-connected} component if there exists a sequence of $d$-simplices $\sigma_0, \sigma_1,\ldots, \sigma_n$ s. t. $\sigma_0=\sigma$, $\sigma_n=\sigma'$ and each pair $\sigma_i,\sigma_{i+1}$ share a common $(d-1)$-face.
-It is easy to see that this is an equivalence relation on the set of $d$-simplices of $P$, hence we can define strongly-connected component of some $d$-simplex $\sigma$ as the union of all simplices in its equivalence class.
-Of course the triangulation of $P$ restricts to a triangulation of any strongly-connected component.
-We say that $d$-polytope is strongly-connected if it has exactly one strongly-connected component.
+First, we need to introduce a new notion.
+We say that two $d$-simplices $\sigma$, $\sigma'$ of $P$ are in the same \emph{strongly connected} component if there exists a sequence of $d$-simplices $\sigma_0, \sigma_1, \ldots, \sigma_n$ such that $\sigma_0 = \sigma$, $\sigma_n = \sigma'$ and each pair $\sigma_i, \sigma_{i+1}$ share a common $(d-1)$-face (see \cite{ziegler} p.
+101 for a different variant of that notion).
+It is easy to see that this is an equivalence relation on the set of $d$-simplices of $P$, hence we can define the strongly connected component of some $d$-simplex $\sigma$ as the union of all simplices in its equivalence class.
+Of course, the triangulation of $P$ restricts to a triangulation of any strongly connected component.
+We say that a $d$-polytopal complex is strongly connected if it has exactly one strongly connected component.

-\begin{theorem}[generalized Atanassov conjecture] Suppose that $P$ is a strongly connected $d$-polytope which has $n$ vertices on the boundary and $T$ is a triangulation of $P$ endowed with a generalized Sperner labeling extending the labeling of $P$.
-Then there are at least $n-d$ $d$-simplices of $T$ s. t. each of them is labeled with $d+1$ distinct colours. \end{theorem}
+\begin{theorem}[Generalized Atanassov Conjecture] Suppose that $P$ is a strongly connected $d$-polytopal complex which has $n$ vertices on the boundary and $T$ is a triangulation of $P$ endowed with a Sperner labeling extending the labeling of $P$.
+Then there are at least $n-d$ $d$-simplices of $T$ such that each of them is labeled with $d+1$ distinct colors. \end{theorem}

-\begin{proof} Divide $P$ into polytopes $P_1,\ldots, P_m$ that are intersections of $P$ with essential affine $d$-spaces (a point in a $d$-cell lies in $P_i$ iff the whole cell does so) and subdivide each $P_i$ further into its strongly-connected components $P_i^1, P_i^2,\ldots, P_i^n$.
-It is enough to prove the theorem for each such $P_i^j$ separately, and to use the assumption that $P$ is strongly connected to globalize the result).
+\begin{proof} Divide $P$ into polytopal complexes $P_1, \ldots, P_m$ that are intersections of $P$ with essential affine $d$-spaces (a point in a $d$-cell lies in $P_i$ iff the whole cell does so) and subdivide each $P_i$ further into its strongly connected components $P_i^1, P_i^2, \ldots, P_i^n$.
+It is enough to prove the theorem for each such $P_i^j$ (with $k_i^j$ being the number of vertices on its boundary) separately and to use the assumption that $P$ is strongly connected to globalize the result: let $P$ be a strongly connected $d$-polytopal complex that can be divided into two $d$-polytopal complexes $P_1$, $P_2$ satisfying both the assumptions and the statement of our theorem, with $P_1 \cap P_2$ being a set of their common faces of a dimension smaller than $d$.
+Let $n_i$ be the number of vertices on the boundary of $P_i$ and $s_i$ be the number of its fully colored $d$-simplices.
+Then $n_i - d \leq s_i$ and since $P$ is strongly connected, $P_1$ and $P_2$ share at least $d$ vertices, so $n - d \leq n_1 + n_2 - 2d \leq s_1 + s_2$.

-Note that the generalised Sperner labeling forces the homotopy to be volume preserving and to satisfy the odd-covering theorem.
-Having established that, fix now a geometric realization of $P_i$ in $\mathbb{R}^d$ with algebraically independent coordinates, discarding the affine realtionships implicit in the generalized Sperner condition as they are no longer needed: the conclusion of the odd-covering theorem is combinatorial, hence the images by the homotopy of $d$-simplices in this realization still cover $P_i$, in particular their sum contains all vertices of $P_i$.